mpurbo/MMPReactiveCoreLocation/README.md

                                 NSLog(@"[INFO] received event: %ld for region: %@", regionEvent.type, regionEvent.region.identifier);
                             }];
 ```
+You can also call `region` method multiple times to define multiple regions to monitor.
 See `MMPRegionEventType` for more details on what region events are available.

 ### Stopping Subscription